ksatyaki/srnp/README.md

 #### NOTE: THIS SOFTWARE IS LICENSED UNDER THE GNU GENERAL PUBLIC LICENSE v3.
-However, components have different licences and are not included with this package.
+However, dependencies have different licences and are not included with this package.